allyourbankarebelongtous/pleb-vpn/README.md

 three clients will require you to manually edit the WireGuard configuration.
 There are several tutorials out there on how to do this.

-Once you have WireGuard configured, you can turn it on on your phone and connect to any service on your node securely by using the WireGuard IP you selected.
-For example, to connect to thunderhub, have the WireGuard client activated on your phone and enter ip.ip.ip.ip:3010 on your phone's browser.
+Once you have WireGuard configured, you can turn it on on your phone and/or laptop/desktop, and connect to any service on your node securely by using the WireGuard IP you selected.
+For example, to connect to ThunderHub, have the WireGuard client activated on your phone and enter ip.ip.ip.ip:3010 on your phone's browser, where ip.ip.ip.ip is the WireGuard IP that you selected.
 To access the blitz api, enter ip.ip.ip.ip.
 To configure Zeus to connect over WireGuard, uncheck tor and enter your WireGuard ip in place of the tor address.

 _Note: Because the connection is secured by WireGuard there is no need to enable ssl encryption, but you can anyways if you download the cert and install it on your phone.
 You will need to